AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/create-maps-customized-templates.md

     >
     > The file name must have the .ditamap extension.

-1. (Optional\) Add a description.Click **Create**.
+1. (Optional\) Add a description.
+Select **Create**.
 The map template created message appears.
 You can then open the map template and edit it.
 You can add the references for the topic templates, map templates, and also other assets in the map template.

-### Options menu {#options-menu}
+### Options menu

 To create a map or topic template, perform the following steps: